wongweixiang/token-swap-app/README.md

 - To run locally, npm install and then npm run dev
 - To build, npm run build

+**Notes about Implementation**

+- A total of 8 tokens are supported for swapping
+- User is not allowed to select the same token on both sides of the trade
+- Button in the centre allows user to reverse the trade direction, if tokens have been selected

+- React context is used to store selected tokens

 **Libraries Used**

 - react-hook-form for simple form lifecycle methods